 Planning a trip undeniably comes along with the feeling of excitement for the trip yet to be experienced.
 Contrarily, apprehensions also stick up to the mind, while thinking about an impeccably planned and perfectly experienced trip.
 Planning a memorable trip, especially an international one, demands your major investment in doing homework for the worth-visiting locations you plan to visit, the financial budget requirements to be fulfilled along with the visa process, and the calculation of sufficient time to be spared for the trip in the most suitable time of the year.
-Doing so pays off in big ways by making you experience a life-time memorable trip but the undeniable fact about it is that it is the most time-consuming contribution while planning a trip and can be a reason- you postponing when going on a trip.
+Doing so pays off in big ways by making you experience a lifetime memorable trip but the undeniable fact about it is that it is the most time-consuming contribution while planning a trip and can be a reason- you postpone when going on a trip.
 Isn’t it so?
-But not anymore, as TripKarao, the most reliable travel companion, has come up with a reliable and detailed international travel guide which provides all the relevant information ‘you’ would be needing for an amazing international trip.
+But not anymore, as TripKarao, the most reliable travel companion, has come up with a reliable and detailed international travel guide that provides all the relevant information ‘you’ would be needing for an amazing international trip.

 Mostly located on the Iberian Peninsula, Spain is the second most visited country in Europe.
-Around 81.8 million travelers stepped in Spain in 2017 alone, 5 million more than in the previous year.
+Around 81.8 million travelers stepped into Spain in 2017 alone, 5 million more than in the previous year.
 Spain has 47 UNESCO world heritage sites, numerous beaches on the Atlantic and Mediterranean, and numerous festivals that bring together people from all across the world.
 Many have compared the coastal part of Spain with tropical islands.
-The variety of foods, in particular the Tortilla Espanola, Pisto, Paella, Paella and other traditional foods have added the value of a trip to Spain.
+The variety of foods, in particular the Tortilla Espanola, Pisto, Paella, Paella, and other traditional foods have added the value of a trip to Spain.
 Its football teams are among the most famous in the world.
 It is estimated that the Copa Del Rey championship attracts thousands of visitors yearly.

 Istanbul is probably the dream of every traveler.
-The meeting point of the occidental and oriental cultures, Istanbul was established in 660 BCE, and was known as Constantinople before the Ottomans conquered the city.
+The meeting point of the occidental and oriental cultures, Istanbul was established in 660 BCE and was known as Constantinople before the Ottomans conquered the city.
 No traveler to Turkey will skip Istanbul.
-The city has a unique mixture of Byzantine and Ottoman architecture, tasty middle eastern food, a nice weather, and lots of friendly cats and dogs freely wandering across the city.
+The city has a unique mixture of Byzantine and Ottoman architecture, tasty middle eastern food, nice weather, and lots of friendly cats and dogs freely wandering across the city.
 Turkey received 37.6 million travelers in 2017.
 Travelers interested in history in particular visit the ancient Greek city of Ephesus, the Cappadocia rock valleys, the pure white travertine terraces of Pamukkale, the ruins of the former Armenian capital Ani and much more.
-A huge share of the total number of annual tourists traveling to Turkey go there to spend their vacations in one of the numerous luxury hotels which you can find in most of the bigger cities.
+A huge share of the total number of annual tourists traveling to Turkey goes there to spend their vacations in one of the numerous luxury hotels which you can find in most of the bigger cities.

 One of the strongest economies in the world has a very strong tourism industry as well.
 A good share of the German budget comes from tourism.
 Visitors hardly travel across Europe without stopping in Germany.
 In 2017, 37.5 million visitors entered the country.
-It shares borders with Denmark to the north, Poland and the Czech Republic to the east, Austria and Switzerland to the south, France to the southwest, and Luxembourg, Belgium and the Netherlands to the west.
+It shares borders with Denmark to the north, Poland and the Czech Republic to the east, Austria and Switzerland to the south, France to the southwest, and Luxembourg, Belgium, and the Netherlands to the west.
 Travelers to any of these countries can easily access Germany by train or plane.
 Germany has a lot to offer to curious travelers.
-The Cologne Cathedral, Reichstag building, Neuschwanstein Castle, Heidelberg Castle, Aachen Cathedral, Leipzig Zoological Garden are some of the buildings that attract most visitors.
-If you travel to Germany at the right time, you may experience events as the Oktoberfest, the Cologne Carnival, the Berlinale film festival, or the Unity Day.
+The Cologne Cathedral, Reichstag building, Neuschwanstein Castle, Heidelberg Castle, Aachen Cathedral, and Leipzig Zoological Garden are some of the buildings that attract the most visitors.
+If you travel to Germany at the right time, you may experience events like Oktoberfest, the Cologne Carnival, the Berlinale film festival, or Unity Day.

 The cradle of western civilization, the Hellenic Republic of Greece hosts millions of visitors every year.
-It has been a tourism attraction since antiquity.
+It has been a tourist attraction since antiquity.
 27.2 million people visited the country in 2017, after 24.8 million visitors in the previous year.
-Among the most famous spots for visitors are the Acropolis, the monasteries of Meteora, the mystical Delphi ruins, Temple of Hephaestus and many more.
-The capital of Athens, Thessaloniki, Corfu, Santorini and Crete are among the most visited cities and islands.
+Among the most famous spots for visitors are the Acropolis, the monasteries of Meteora, the mystical Delphi ruins, the Temple of Hephaestus, and many more.
+The capital of Athens, Thessaloniki, Corfu, Santorini, and Crete are among the most visited cities and islands.
 There are more than 200 Greek islands that you can visit, each more beautiful than the other.
-Food in Greece is a unique experience itself.
-It is a mixture of the traditional Greek food influenced by the Turkish and Italian cuisine.
+Food in Greece is a unique experience in itself.
+It is a mixture of traditional Greek food influenced by Turkish and Italian cuisine.
 Greeks are especially known for their seafood and cheese.

-21.2 million people visited Portugal in 2017, mostly interested in seeing the capital Lisbona, the city of Porto, Odemira, Faro and the city of Sintra.
-There is a lot to do in Portugal, from visiting old castles and palaces, to surfing at the sea.
-The old village of Sortelha, the Pena Palace, Castle of the Moors, and the historic fishing town of Cascais and the waterfalls of the Azores are among the things you must see if you are traveling to Portugal.
-Portugal has a coastline of 1,794 km, and shares land border only with Spain.
+21.2 million people visited Portugal in 2017, mostly interested in seeing the capital Lisbona, the city of Porto, Odemira, Faro, and the city of Sintra.
+There is a lot to do in Portugal, from visiting old castles and palaces to surfing at the sea.
+The old village of Sortelha, the Pena Palace, the Castle of the Moors, the historic fishing town of Cascais, and the waterfalls of the Azores are among the things you must see if you are traveling to Portugal.
+Portugal has a coastline of 1,794 km and shares a land border only with Spain.
 It has stunning beaches, crowded ones and others hidden.
-It is also known for giving to the world famous football players, who won the UEFA European Championship in 2016.
+It is also known for giving to world-famous football players, who won the UEFA European Championship in 2016.

 Schengen Area Countries and Schengen Visa

 Europe is a continent located entirely in the Northern Hemisphere and mostly in the Eastern Hemisphere.
-Southern and Mediterranean Europe drove the growth; however, the Western and Central European countries remain not only the most visited in Europe, but also the top tourism destinations in the world.
-Schengen Area, signifies a zone where 26 European countries, abolished their internal borders, for the free and unrestricted movement of people, in harmony with common rules for controlling external borders and fighting criminality by strengthening the common judicial system and police cooperation.
-Schengen Area covers most of the EU countries, except Ireland and the countries that are soon to be part of: Romania, Bulgaria, Croatia and Cyprus.
-Although not members of the EU, countries like: Norway, Iceland, Switzerland and Lichtenstein are also part of the Schengen zone.
+Southern and Mediterranean Europe drove the growth; however, the Western and Central European countries remain not only the most visited in Europe but also the top tourism destinations in the world.
+Schengen Area signifies a zone where 26 European countries, abolished their internal borders, for the free and unrestricted movement of people, in harmony with common rules for controlling external borders and fighting criminality by strengthening the common judicial system and police cooperation.
+Schengen Area covers most of the EU countries, except Ireland and the countries that are soon to be part of: Romania, Bulgaria, Croatia, and Cyprus.
+Although not members of the EU, countries like Norway, Iceland, Switzerland, and Lichtenstein are also part of the Schengen zone.
 The Schengen visa is the most common visa for Europe.
 It enables its holder to enter, freely travel within, and leave the Schengen zone from any of the Schengen member countries.
 There are no border controls within the Schengen Zone.
 The Schengen zone includes the 26 countries that have signed the Schengen agreement, which allows citizens of member countries to travel within the zone freely, without passing through passport and border control.
 The 26 Schengen countries are, are, Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovenia, Slovakia, Spain, Sweden , Switzerland.